-Toddler killed on highway latest victim in shootings spike
+Toddler killed on highway is latest victim in shootings spike

-OAKLAND, Calif.
-(AP) — A toddler was killed by a stray bullet on an Oakland freeway while he slept in his car seat, the latest victim of a recent spike in shootings on San Francisco Bay Area highways in the last two years, some of them attributed to gangs.
+OAKLAND, Calif. — A toddler was killed by a stray bullet on an Oakland freeway while he slept in his car seat, the latest victim of a recent spike in shootings on San Francisco Bay Area highways in the last two years, some of them attributed to gangs.

-The nearly 2-year-old boy was killed Saturday around 2 p.m. while riding in a Lexus sedan on Interstate 880 driven by his mom when the car was struck by gunfire, the California Highway Patrol said.
+The nearly 2-year-old boy was killed Saturday around 2 p.m. while riding in a Lexus sedan driven by his mom on Interstate 880 when the car was struck by gunfire, the California Highway Patrol said.
 The boy was rushed to the hospital, where he died.

 The evidence suggests the victims were not targeted but got caught in the crossfire between two cars with people exchanging gunfire, officials said.
 The CHP said it had no other information Monday and urged anyone who may have witnessed the shooting to contact them.